Aline86/next_cms/README.md

 Only first level pages appear in burger menu.
 Sublevel pages can be chosen as redirections towards other pages within the website.
 Parent page can access direct sublevel pages.
 This allows you to organize your pages.
-If you click on the pen you can access page edition.
+If you click on the pen you can edit the page.

-Let's say you want to edit a projects page, you will land on your previously created page.

 ![Administration pages](./readme_pictures/page_edition.png)

-## You get your two block header and footer which you can edit from all your pages.
+You get your two block header and footer which you can edit from all your pages.

 - creating blocs :

 For the moment 5 customizable blocks are available :

-- a screen block that allows you to display a picture full width if the block is in first position or just a big picture that takes container width.
+- a screen block that allows you to display a picture full width if the block is in first position or just a big picture that takes container width if the block number is above 1.
 You can add a title and a quotation underneath.
 - a carousel
-- a text block in which you can add a picture that you can position on top of the text, on the right or left of the text.
+- a text block in which you can add a picture that you can display on top of the text, on the right or left of the text.
 You can also add a title to this block
 - a grid picture block.
 Pictures are clickable and become bigger.
 - a rediction block made of cards.
 You can redirect to an inner subpage block or an external url.
 You have to write https:// in front of the url if you want it to redirect to external site.